A headline in today’s online BBC news (so it must be true) announces ‘E-cigarettes: cross-party group of MPs launches inquiry.’

 The enquiry might better look into these questions: Why do people smoke?
 Why does it seem so hard to stop?
 Do smokers really want to stop anyway, and if not, why not?
 Is it or should it be public policy that millions of vapers in the UK are in the thrall of long-term nicotine addiction?

-Further, let’s anticipate that the originators of the slogan ‘E-cigarettes are 95% safer that smoking’ were over-cautious in arriving at this figure and now it can be said with complete certainty that e-cigarettes are 100% safer than smoking!
+Further, let’s anticipate that the originators of the slogan ‘E-cigarettes are 95 per cent safer that smoking’ were over-cautious in arriving at this figure and now it can be said with complete certainty that e-cigarettes are 100 per cent safer than smoking.

 Now let’s consider the second reason why our parliamentary representatives feel the need for an inquiry into e-cigarettes: how they are regulated.

-Current regulations limit the concentration of nicotine in the e-liquid, the size of the refills and the requirement that a label must be affixed to the product warning purchasers it contains nicotine which is highly addictive.
+Current regulations limit the concentration of nicotine in the e-liquid, the size of the refills, and the requirement that a label must be affixed to the product warning purchasers that it contains nicotine which is highly addictive.
 So far so good, or rather, bad, but in addition, in the UK only people over 18 years of age are permitted to buy e-cigarettes.
-However, just as with ordinary cigarettes, that won’t stop any enterprising youngster who wants to vape from obtaining the kit and doing so – indeed, it’s a serious problem that many children vape and smoke and thereby become addicted at a vulnerable age and go on to become regular users of nicotine.
-Thus regulation with the intention of preventing people under 18 from vaping or smoking, or both, is largely ineffective.
-With this in mind, it’s relevant to ask how does our group of parliamentarians anticipate changing or tightening the regulations, and why?
+However, just as with ordinary cigarettes, that won’t stop any enterprising youngster who wants to vape from doing so.
+Indeed, it’s already a serious problem in that many children vape and smoke and thereby become addicted at a vulnerable age and go on to become regular users of nicotine.
+Thus, regulation with the intention of preventing people under 18 from vaping or smoking, or both, is largely ineffective.
+With this in mind, it’s relevant to ask how does our group of parliamentarians anticipate changing or tightening the regulations?

-How to use this knowledge to achieve simple smoking cessation has been set out in my books, available the publisher and Amazon.
+How to use this knowledge to achieve simple smoking cessation has been set out in my books.

 Text © Gabriel Symonds